Why do I have to pay an Application Fee?

 Yes, many rental agreements give the landlord the right to enter the property for inspections to see if the tenant is complying with their obligations, to make necessary repairs, to put “for rent” or “for sale” signs, up, or to show it to prospective tenants or buyers.
 Entry should be at reasonable times and with reasonable notice given to the tenant.
 Please check your Rental Agreement (lease) for more information.

 What needs to be done prior to moving out?

-The rental property must be returned in the same or in better condition than it was in when the tenant first took possession.
+The rental property must be returned in the same or better condition than it was when the Tenant first moved in.
 It is important to thoroughly clean the entire property to avoid losing any of your security deposit.
-Your Rental Agreement may require the tenant to have all carpets professionally cleaned at the conclusion of your lease.
+It may be required in your Rental Agreement (lease) that all of the carpets, in the home, be professionally cleaned prior to end of your Rental Agreement (lease).
 Please check your Rental Agreement for further responsibilities the tenant has prior to moving out.

 Is the landlord allowed to raise the rent during the term of my lease?

-Unless the lease states otherwise, you are guaranteed the agreed-upon monthly rent for the term of the lease and the landlord cannot increase the rent.
-However, you are also guaranteeing the landlord that you will pay the agreed-upon rent in full and on time.
-Please keep in mind that if you acquire a pet during the term of your lease, you may be charged a monthly fee for it’s addition.
+No. Unless the lease states otherwise, you are guaranteed the agreed-upon monthly rent for the term of the Rental Agreement (lease).
+However, you also give the landlord your guarantee that you will pay the agreed-upon rent, in full and on time.

 Can I terminate my lease within 30 days’ notice to the landlord at anytime?

 No, if your Rental Agreement provides for a definite termination date you are obligated for the entire lease term even if you have a good reason for leaving, such as illness or a job transfer.
 If you leave early, and the landlord is unable to re-rent your property, they may sue you for the unpaid rent and damages and/or file a negative credit report against you.